-The HoAF produces all of the above on an annual basis.
+The HoAF produces all the above on an annual basis.
 In relation to Technical Provisions requirements, the HoAF provides an Actuarial Opinion on Technical Provisions ("AOTP") for the Central Bank of Ireland and an Actuarial Report on Technical Provisions ("ARTP") supporting the AOTP for the Board.
-The regime also requires an independent peer review of the Technical Provisions and the associated AOTP and ARTP, thereby providing an "independent view of the Company's reserving" every three years.
-A peer review was completed for year end 2021 by Deloitte Ireland.
+The regime also requires an independent peer review of the Technical

+Provisions and the associated AOTP and ARTP, thereby providing an "independent view of the Company's reserving" every three years.
+A peer review was completed in the current year by Grant Thornton.